- 120 credit hours, to include at least 36 credits at or above the 300 course level

 Accelerated B.S. to M.S. in Accounting

 Application and Admission

-Admitted students may apply 12 credits of graduate-level course work toward completion of both the undergraduate and graduate degree, provided that they earn a grade of B (3.0) or better in the course and fulfill graduate-level requirements.
-The graduate courses the student will take within the Accelerated Master's Program must be approved by the Graduate Program Director, must be specified on the Graduate Degree Program Petition, and must be chosen from among the following required courses in the M.A. in Applied Economics curriculum:
+Admitted students may apply a maximum of 6 credits from the following graduate-level courses toward completion of both the undergraduate and graduate degree provided that they earn a grade of B (3.0) or better in the course and fulfill graduate-level requirements of the M.S. in Accounting:

-Graduate courses counted for the Accelerated Master's Program should be selected in consultation with the Graduate Program Director.
-Please consult with an undergraduate adviser to determine how the courses taken at the graduate level will meet requirements in the bachelor's degree program.
-All degree requirements for the M.A. in Applied Economics remain the same.
+Graduate courses completed through the Accelerated Master's Program fulfill the last accounting elective and one free elective for the undergraduate degree.
+ACC 638 may fulfill the data analytics accounting major requirement for the undergraduate degree.
+Please consult with an advisor to determine how the courses taken at the graduate level will meet requirements in the bachelor's degree program.
+All degree requirements for the Master of Science in Accounting remain the same.